josephdanielperez/fitwit-frontend/README.md

-# Fitwit
+# Fitwit - Frontend
 JavaScript Portfolio Project - Flatiron School

 # Usage
 Fitwit is a JavaScript application that uses a JavaScript frontend and Ruby on Rails backend.
 This is a demonatration of a generator application to help provide structure to workouts.

 # Features that will be add include:
     - Progression tracking
     - Form demonstration

 # Installation:
-  * Clone this repository
+  * Clone this repository and the [backend](https://github.com/josephdanielperez/fitwit-backend) repository
   * Download PostgreSQL for [Mac](https://postgresapp.com/downloads.html) or [Windows](https://www.postgresql.org/download/)
   * In the backend directory:
     * Execute 'bundle install'